Structural identities for generalized multiple zeta values: Acknowledgements

 \section{Acknowledgements}

 None of the authors have any competing interests in the manuscript.
 This material is based upon work supported by the National Science Foundation under Grant No. DMS-1439786 while the second author was in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the Point Configurations in Geometry, Physics and Computer Science Semester Program, Spring 2018.
+We thank the anonymous referee for his excellent and straightforward suggestions.